 Depth of discharge (DoD) indicates the percentage of a battery’s energy that has been discharged relative to the overall capacity of the battery.
 Because the useful life of a battery decreases each time you charge, discharge, and re-charge–or cycle–your battery, many battery manufacturers specify a maximum DoD level for optimal battery performance.
 In general, batteries with a higher depth of discharge are considered better quality products.
 The Eguana Evolve boasts a solid depth of discharge of 90 percent.

 Round-trip efficiency is a measure of electrical losses involved with charging and discharging a battery.
 The higher the efficiency percentage, the more efficiently the battery is able to convert incoming electricity into stored electricity and then back into usable electricity.
-The Eguana Evolve has a high round-trip efficiency of 97 percent on an AC-coupled system; this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 9.7 kWh of output.
+The Eguana Evolve ESS has a high round-trip efficiency of 86.8 percent on an AC-coupled system; this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 8.68 kWh of output.
+Meanwhile, the Eguana Evolve LFP option has a high round-trip efficiency of 85.7 percent on an AC-coupled system; this means that for every 10 kilowatt-hours (kWh) of electricity you put into the battery, you’ll receive 85.7 kWh of output.

 Eguana Evolve warranty coverage